The Count of Monte Cristo: Reception and legacy

 The original work was published in serial form in the Journal des Débats in 1844.
 Carlos Javier Villafane Mercado described the effect in Europe:

 George Saintsbury stated that "Monte Cristo is said to have been at its first appearance, and for some time subsequently, the most popular book in Europe.
 Perhaps no novel within a given number of years had so many readers and penetrated into so many different countries."
 This popularity has extended into modern times as well.
 The book was "translated into virtually all modern languages and has never been out of print in most of them.
 There have been at least twenty-nine motion pictures based on it ... as well as several television series, and many movies [have] worked the name 'Monte Cristo' into their titles."
 The title Monte Cristo lives on in a "famous gold mine, a line of luxury Cuban cigars, a sandwich, and any number of bars and casinos—it even lurks in the name of the street-corner hustle three-card monte."

 Modern Russian writer and philologist Vadim Nikolayev determined The Count of Monte-Cristo as a megapolyphonic novel.

 The novel has been the inspiration for many other books, from Lew Wallace's Ben-Hur (1880), then to a science fiction retelling in Alfred Bester's The Stars My Destination, and to Stephen Fry's The Stars' Tennis Balls (entitled Revenge in the U.S.).

-Fantasy novelist Steven Brust's Khaavren Romances series have all used Dumas novels (particularly the Three Musketeers series) as their chief inspiration, recasting the plots of those novels to fit within Brust's established world of Dragaera.
-His 2020 novel The Baron of Magister Valley follows suit, using The Count of Monte Cristo as a starting point.
+Fantasy novelist Steven Brust's 2020 novel The Baron of Magister Valley uses The Count of Monte Cristo as a starting point.
 Jin Yong has admitted some influence from Dumas, his favorite non-Chinese novelist.
 Some commentators feel that the plot of A Deadly Secret resembles The Count of Monte Cristo, except that they are based in different countries and historical periods.